Table of Contents

 In the majority of the western world, buying modafinil over the counter is not possible.
 In the US, UK, Canada, Australia and indeed most of Europe, you will need a prescription to get it from your neighborhood pharmacy.

 You can buy modafinil online without a prescription.
 It's easy and inexpensive.
 However, keep in mind that doing so it technically illegal.
-If this is something that worries you, I would recommend you look into adrafinil, which is a close relative to modafinil and perfectly legal to buy.
+If this is something that worries you, I would recommend you look into adrafinil, which is a close relative to modafinil and perfectly legal to buy, or one of the many other alternatives.
 That said, I live in the US, have ordered modafinil on the internet countless times, and never had an issue.

 If you do decide to take the online route, be careful who you buy from.
-Modafinil is popular, which also means it's big business.
-New stores that sell it seem to pop up every month, and not all are legit.
-Before you buy, check nootropic communities like Reddit or Longecity for reviews.
+Modafinil is very popular to say the least, which also means it's big business.
+New stores that sell it seem to pop up every month, and not all are legitimate.
+Before you buy, check nootropic communities like Reddit or Longecity for reviews and user opinions.
 You can also take a look my list of places to buy modafinil online.
-These are all stores I have vetted and used personally.
+These are all vendors I have vetted and used personally.